tnzuu/tnzuu/README.md

 - 👋 Hi, I’m @tnzuu
-- 👀 I’m interested in python
+- 👀 I’m learning python
-- 🌱 I’m currently learning html

 <!---
 tnzuu/tnzuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.